EGROENE/bb-quote-match/README.md

 ﻿# bb-quote-match
 This is a matching game I built with HTML, CSS, & vanilla JavaScript, in which the user attempts to match quotes from Breaking Bad with the characters who said them.
 There are 2 modes in which the user can play; one contains 8 matches (easy mode) & the other 16 (hard mode).
 In 'easy' mode, 8 random characters are selected from a total of 16, & all 16, of course, display in 'hard' mode.
 In either case, the cards are randomly displayed on the page.
 Total matches that the user makes throughout the game are tracked, as well as time that elapsed since the start of the game.
 Users can only select 2 cards in a single turn, after which the cards are either reset, or 'flipped back over', or they remain flipped, depending on if they match or not.
 At the end of the game, the user sees a funny, randomly selected Breaking Bad GIF, as well as a nice message, & is given the option to play again.

-In summary, this required the ability to use HTML, CSS features such as grid & flexbox, create JS objects & arrays & access the information inside them using loops, as well as work with various types of functions, & manipulate DOM elements & CSS styling properties with JS.
+In summary, this required the ability to use HTML, CSS features such as grid & flexbox, add animations, create JS objects & arrays & access the information inside them using loops, as well as work with various types of functions, & manipulate DOM elements & CSS styling properties with JS.

 Please read below for more details: